 To burn fat, you must be in a caloric deficit, period.

-However, how you get there is very important.
+However, your food choices are very important.
 Let’s take a look at a few questions on this flow chart.

-First, are you trying to get rid of belly fat irresponsibly by using crash diet plans, extreme calorie restriction or carbohydrate exclusion?
+First, are you trying to get rid of belly fat irresponsibly by using crash diet plans, extreme calorie restriction or extreme low carb diets?

-If so, you are likely never going to see long term success and you will probably increase fat storage and gain weight in the process.
+If these are your weight loss strategies, you are likely never going to see long term success and you will probably increase fat storage and gain weight in the process.

-On the other hand, if you’re doing it responsibly by reducing your calorie intake by around 200-500 calories per day, you’re making the right changes in your pursuit of flat abs and increased definition.
+On the other hand, if you’re dieting responsibly by reducing your calorie intake by around 200-500 extra calories per day, you’re making the right changes in your pursuit of a lower body at percentage, flat abs and increased lean muscle mass.

 Second, are you eating clean?